 What else should I know about visiting Cinque Terre?

 You don’t have to stay in Cinque Terre to visit Cinque Terre!
 In fact, hotels in the five towns are significantly more expensive.
 We opted to move from Riomaggiore to Levanto, which is one town over from Monterosso and used that as a peaceful base for exploring the coast (plus, it has a beautiful beach and awesome restaurants!).
 The Cinque Terre towns can get extremely crowded so it’s nice to be able get away from it all in the evening.
 If you’re looking to do the same thing, look no further than Villa Caterina in Levanto, a wonderful family-owned property with beautiful gardens and rooms.
 It is a short walk away from the train station or you can rent a scooter to zoom your way around the coast.
 Click here to book your stay at Villa Caterina in Levanto!

 If your heart is set on staying within the 5 towns, check out La Dolce Vita in Riomaggiore.
 It overlooks the main street and offers a spacious and reasonably priced room as well as private terrace.

+Hope you found this Cinque Terre travel guide helpful!
 Have you visited Cinque Terre?
 What are your tips to travelers visiting the area?

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I enjoyed visiting.